Kugelblitz360/C64MEGA65DOCS/faq-and-other-stuff.md

 #### I can't connect to a network
 That is correct.
 The C64 Core does not use the Ethernet port.
 You need to be in MEGA65 mode for all network file transfers.

-#### Can I access the MEGA65 Realtime Clock from the C64 Core?
-Yes you can.
-The Core does emulate the **CP-Uhr F83**, a clock module that is plugged into the C64 tape port.
-In the current version of the Core it is always active.
-This is equivalent to the **Tape RTC (PCF8583)** device in the VICE emulator.
-Currently this clock module can not be switched off and has no user options.
-You can find additional info here: https://github.com/MJoergen/C64MEGA65/blob/master/doc/RTC.md

 #### SD2IEC / Pi1541 issues
 If you have errors with SD2IEC or Pi1541 devices, please check if they light up when you connect them to the MEGA65, but not their power supplies.
 If their LEDs light up faintly, these devices are not fully protected against the +5V of the IEC bus.
 We have seen data transfer problems with these devices and right now can only recommend replacing devices.
 More details can be found [here](working-with-disks-and-drives.html#sd2iec-and-pi1541).